invidian/secure-and-reproducible-arch-linux/README.md

 ##### Mounting temporary volume

-After the reboot, mount the temporary volume, unpack this repository and continue following the instruction.
+After the reboot, repeat the steps from [Mount temporary volume](#mount-temporary-volume) to make your Temporary Volume available and your working directory.

 ##### Installing dependencies offline

-Open terminal with temporary volume as your working directory, then run the command below to install all required packages:
+With temporary volume as your working directory, run the command below to install all required packages:

 ```sh
 pacman -U ./packages/*